AnuThomasSam/co2-emissions-ml-project/README.md

 - `USE_ENGINEERED_FEATURES = True` → with engineered features

 Each run is executed separately and saved, ensuring a fair comparison between feature sets.

-The best model is selected based on test R² score.

-Example: